dhenryopen/FRC-2016/Development Tutorial for FRC - Part 1.md

 At the end of this tutorial you will understand how to:

 1. Download and install a VM hypervisor ([Oracle VM VirtuaBox](https://www.virtualbox.org/)) to host an [Ubuntu Desktop](http://www.ubuntu.com/desktop) guest operating system
-1. Use an ISO DVD image to install and configure [Ubuntu Desktop 14.04.3 LTS](http://www.ubuntu.com/download/desktop) (Trusty Tahr)
+1. Use an ISO DVD image to install and configure [Ubuntu Desktop](http://www.ubuntu.com/download/desktop)
 1. Install the [Oracle VM VirtualBox Extensions Pack](https://www.virtualbox.org/manual/ch01.html#intro-installing) to support USB devices and webcam pass-through
 1. Search the Ubuntu software catalog to find the `terminal` program, then pin it to the start bar
 1. Run administrative commands as the root user using `sudo`